JOB TITLE: Immigrant Domestic Violence Advocate

 WORKING HOURS: 40 hours per week

-MS/MA in the social work or human services field highly encouraged
+MS/MA in the social work or human services field preferred.

-Experience: Experience in providing direct human services is required.
+- Experience (1-2 years) in providing direct human services is required.

-Experience in the area of cultural responsiveness/humility is strongly preferred.
+- Experience in the area of cultural responsiveness/humility and candidates who are bi/multi-lingual are encouraged to apply.

 Additional Experience is Preferred: